8.2.1.1. Minimal socket implementation

 Note

-To establish a connection, first create a helper function that sets a socket to non-blocking mode.
-Non-blocking sockets prevent Anjay Lite from being halted while waiting for incoming data.
+First, define a helper function to set sockets to non-blocking mode.d This prevents Anjay Lite from halting while waiting for incoming data.

 static void set_socket_non_blocking(sockfd_t sockfd) {